PaperMC/PaperDocs/source/about/faq.rst

 What can I do with Paper?
 -------------------------

-Paper provides additional APIs ontop of Bukkit, exposing new vanilla elements and even some of its own for you to play with.
+Paper provides additional APIs on top of Bukkit, exposing new vanilla elements and even some of its own for you to play with.

 TODO: Link to developer docs here :D